-We will refer your planning permit application to DoT for review and authorisation.
+\ We will refer your planning permit application to DoT for review and authorisation.

-'You will need to apply directly to DoT for authorisation, and then supply this authorisation with your crossing permit application.
+&lt;sup>† You will need to apply directly to DoT for authorisation, and then supply this authorisation with your crossing permit application.

-^tA crossing permit includes our consent for works to excavate in the road for your crossing installation.
+&lt;sup>‡ A crossing permit includes our consent for works to excavate in the road for your crossing installation.

-- (a) You must have a permit to construct, modify or remove any vehicle crossing (permanently or temporarily) on a public road in the municipality.
-You will need to prepare: - (i) a dimensioned site plan, clearly showing: - the location and dimensions of the proposed crossing - all clearances from adjoining properties - the location of all assets and infrastructure within and adjacent to the proposed crossing (such as public trees, stormwater pits, service pits, poles, cabinets, bollards and street furniture) - details of existing parking conditions. - (ii) documentation of any third party approvals required (for example, if a service pit will need to be relocated to accommodate the crossing, you must provide authorisation from the asset owner and document their specifications in your plans) - (iii) engineering design drawings (in accordance with our engineering standard drawings and specifications, highlighting any departure from our standard specification).
+- (i) a dimensioned site plan, clearly showing: - the location and dimensions of the proposed crossing - all clearances from adjoining properties - the location of all assets and infrastructure within and adjacent to the proposed crossing (such as public trees, stormwater pits, service pits, poles, cabinets, bollards and street furniture) - details of existing parking conditions. - (ii) documentation of any third party approvals required (for example, if a service pit will need to be relocated to accommodate the crossing, you'll need to provide authorisation from the asset owner and document their specifications in your plans) - (iii) engineering design drawings (in accordance with our engineering standard drawings and specifications, highlighting any departure from our standard specification).
 These must include details of any proposed modification of the roadway level or stormwater assets. - (iv) a Traffic Management Plan (TMP) to be implemented during any work to construct, modify or remove the crossing (see 15.9.1 for information on preparing a TMP) - (v) a Tree Protection Plan (TPP, see 11.2.3 Tree Protection Plans and 23.2.7) if any of the proposed crossing works will take place within a Tree Protection Zone.